The Pricing Problem | November 15, 2003

 If you're unlucky you'll wait for weeks expecting an email and eventually, when one doesn't arrive, the memory of this proposal will fade into all the others.

-These situations are really down-heartening.
+These situations are really dis-heartening.
 You've put a good deal of time, energy and creativity into your proposal and at the end of the day all your time was wasted.
 If you'd have known the potential client was speaking to lot's of other designers and that all they wanted was the cheapest price, you wouldn't have spent as much time on the proposal.
 Next time somebody approaches you for an estimate you'll be much more cautious and at the end of the day it's your potential clients who will suffer.

 This seems to be an increasingly common event.
 There are so many web designers trying to eek out a living, many designers are willing to work for peanuts.
 It reminds me of the famous "will code for change" photo that was kicking around when the dot com bubble burst.
 Also there are so many web designers entering the industry who have never worked in a creative/IT sector before and have no idea how to set rates.
-I'm amazed by the number of freelancers who email me asking how much they should charge.
+I'm amazed by the number of business owners who email me asking how much they should charge.

 Combine this with clients ever increasing demands for cheaper over better websites and the ability for them to contact an ever wider number of designers, and you've got big problems brewing for the industry.